General Statement

 • Makes recommendations to the Academic Affairs Council, the Provost and Executive Vice President for Academic Affairs, and the President on all matters affecting academics at Texas State.

-• Faculty Development Advisory Committee 2024 - 2025
+• Faculty Success Advisory Committee 2025 - 2026

-Janet Bezner, Professor, Health Professions (R)
+Janet Bezner, Chair, Health Professions (R)

-Elizabeth Erhart, Professor, Liberal Arts (R)
+Elizabeth Erhart, Associate Dean, Liberal Arts (R)

 Ron Haas, Program Faculty, Honors College (R)

-Jodi Holschuh, Professor, Education (R)
+Jodi Holschuh, Associate Dean, Education (R)

-Amy Weimer, Professor, Applied Arts (R)
+Amy Weimer, Director, Applied Arts (R)

-Paula Williamson, Professor, Science and Engineering (R)
+Paula Williamson, Associate Dean, Science and Engineering (R)

-• The Faculty Development Advisory Committee consists of representatives from each college and is advisory to the Senior Vice Provost.
+• The Faculty Success Advisory Committee consists of representatives from each college and is advisory to the Senior Vice Provost.
 The committee assists in identifying and prioritizing faculty development programs, promoting initiatives that enhance excellence and opportunities for faculty, and addressing other issues related to the career development of faculty in the areas of teaching, research, and scholarship, and service.

 • General Education Council 2024 - 2025